-This article first appeared in Arab News written by Imagination Middle East.
+This article first appeared in Arab News.

 In 1998, Joe Pine and James Gilmour coined the term “experience economy” after identifying experience as a powerful economic output with the ability to transform countries.